-Peasants who lived in a medieval village did not need to leave the medieval village as everything they needed to live comfortably was already available in the medieval village and medieval people were very self sufficient.
+Peasants who lived in a medieval village did not need to leave the medieval village as everything they needed to live comfortably was already available in the medieval village and medieval people were very self-sufficient.

-The central unit of social life during the medieval times was a medieval village.
-It had all the necessary ingredients of a self-sufficient social life, including places for work, socialisation, religious rituals, and festivals.
+The central unit of social life during medieval times was a medieval village.
+It had all the necessary ingredients of a self-sufficient social life, including places for work, socialization, religious rituals, and festivals.
 Life inside a medieval village was so self-sufficient that it was rare for medieval people of the medieval village to venture out of it.
-Unlike modern life, socialisation was very important during medieval times and people living in a medieval village depended on each other for protection and sustenance.
+Unlike modern life, socialization was very important during medieval times and people living in a medieval village depended on each other for protection and sustenance.
 While there were peculiar differences according to the location and climate of a medieval village, the basic components of a medieval village remained similar.

 It was rare for the population of a medieval village to exceed beyond one hundred people which is why each member of the village knew every other member.
 It was a common practice for the inhabitants of a medieval village to produce the things of daily need at home.
-At most, they could get the things from around the village and there was almost never any need to leave the medieval village.
+At most, they could get things from around the village and there was almost never any need to leave the medieval village.

 Life in a Medieval Village was self-sufficing.
 Perhaps the most striking feature of Life in a Medieval Village was its self- sufficiency.
 The inhabitants tried to produce at home everything they required, in order to avoid the uncertainty and expense of trade.
 The land gave them their food; the forest provided them with wood for houses and furniture.
 They made their own clothes of flax, wool, and leather.
-Their meal and flour were ground at the village mill, and at the village smithy their farm implements were manufactured.
+Their meal and flour were ground at the village mill, and at the village smithy, their farm implements were manufactured.
 The chief articles which needed to be brought from some distant market were salt, used to salt down farm animals killed in autumn, iron for various tools, and millstones.
 Cattle, horses, and surplus grain also formed common objects of exchange between manors.

 For most peasants in the Middle Ages, life centered around the village.
 The village was usually part of a manor run by a lord or someone of noble birth or a church or an abbey.
 Most peasants never ventured out of the village during their lifetime.

-Most peasants worked their land with either horses, oxen, or a combination of the two.
+Most peasants worked their land with either horse, oxen, or a combination of the two.
 Because of the difficulty of turning a plow and its team around, farmers plowed a straight line as far as they could in a single day.
 The following day, the farmer would turn his team around and plow back in the opposite direction.
-Unscrupulous farmers would sometimes try to pick up a little bit of precious land by swiping some of their neighbors land in a process called furrow stealing.
+Unscrupulous farmers would sometimes try to pick up a little bit of precious land by swiping some of their neighbor’s land in a process called furrow stealing.
 As a farmer plowed the edge of his own land, he might move over into his neighbor’s land and plow a few furrows, claiming them as his own.
-Furrow stealing often lead to fines levied by the lord’s court.
+Furrow stealing often leads to fines levied by the lord’s court.

-Camlann Village, a living history museum project portraying rural England in 1376, is dedicated to offering the public personal experiences of history, including multiple learning and performing arts opportunities, built upon research of rural communities in 14th century England, to provide a deeper understanding of the relationship between historical events and western society today.
+Camlann Village, a living history museum project portraying rural England in 1376, is dedicated to offering the public personal experiences of history, including multiple learning and performing arts opportunities, built upon the research of rural communities in 14th century England, to provide a deeper understanding of the relationship between historical events and western society today.

 The village is open each weekend from May to the end of September.
 Visitors may explore the buildings and speak with volunteers playing the part of villagers going about their daily tasks such as cooking, dyeing, practicing archery, or daubing homes.
-Others perform various crafts such as blacksmithing, carpentry or sewing.
+Others perform various crafts such as blacksmithing, carpentry, or sewing.
 They are trained to speak from an authentic point of view, about their personal histories and local events.